Recommendations for New Kitten Owners

 - Some male cats go through a significant personality change as they mature, becoming possessive of their territory and marking it with their urine to ward off other cats.
 Intruding cats that disregard the urine warning may be met with aggression.

 - Even if he is kept inside (which also prevents unplanned pregnancies), the urges to find a mate and defend territory will still be strong and can result in constant stress and frustration.

 - The urine of an unneutered male cat has a very strong odor that is difficult to remove.
 Unneutered males will spray inside the house in places other than the litter box.

 - Some unneutered males may be less friendly toward their human family members, too.

 See the handout “Neutering in Cats” for more information.

 If I choose to breed my cat, when should I start?

+There are many kittens that need homes, so unless you have specific plans for the kittens, breeding is not recommended.
+Even if you find homes for all the kittens, those homes are then no longer available for the many cats and kittens that waiting in shelters.
 If you decide to breed your cat, she should be at least one year old.
 This will allow her to mature physically and minimize the physical demands of pregnancy.
-Many breeds have preexisting genetic conditions.
-This needs to be considered and screened for before breeding can occur.
+Many breeds have pre-existing genetic conditions that need to be considered and screened for before breeding can occur.
 Speak with your veterinarian to make sure you practice responsible breeding techniques.

 Adding a kitten to your family is a lot of fun.
 Remember that kittens are very energetic, so be prepared to build play routines into your daily routine.
 Discourage play that encourages your kitten to play with your hands directly and offer ‘kitten safe’, stimulating toys.
 Providing your kitten with the health care she needs will set her up for a long, healthy, happy life.

-© Copyright 2018 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2022 LifeLearn Inc. Used and/or modified with permission under license.